MetOffice/CDDS/docs/tutorials/json_model_parameter.md

         ```

 `halo_options`
 :   the ncks options needed to move ocean halo rows and columns.
 Each option are given by grid label.
+They are used when
+    extracting data from MASS.

     ??? example
         ```json